-Christina: Books have been my primary tool for healing, too.
+Christina: Books have been a major resource for my healing too.
 I felt safe being able to pick them up and put them down when I wanted to.
 I wasn’t afraid of the book judging me or interrupting me.

 I used to need to control my interactions with people and my memories felt too raw to share until I sorted them all out.
 Books gave me clues about the things I needed to look at.
 Each time I figured out some issue and faced it privately, I felt less vulnerable sharing it with close friends.
 There’s something about processing it that makes it seem more manageable and less threatening.

-Earlier in my healing, I don’t know if I would have ever have the guts to say aloud what happened to me, so talking with another person seemed out of the question.
+Earlier in my healing, I don’t know if I would have ever felt courageous enough to say aloud what happened to me, so talking with another person seemed out of the question.
 Now, even though I’m comfortable sharing things I haven’t dissected yet, I still process things on my own and then share them with people I trust.
 Many times while I’m sharing, more truths come out and I can face another layer or another aspect that I missed.

 Patty: I learned that I had to do the work myself too.
-There were two important things that I grabbed a hold of.
-One was that I had to get it out.
+And I had to get it out.
 Writing was an easy way for me to do that and I still do a lot of writing.
 When I revisit my abuse, writing helps me to see more details.
 When I’m sad, happy or angry, I can express it so much better on paper.
 I’ve written angry letters to my abusers (I didn’t mail them) and I’ve written compassionate letters to myself.

-Jennifer: I don’t have to have other people to heal, but having people I trust has made a big difference for me.
+Jennifer: Finding people I trust has made a big difference for me.
 A huge part of my abuse was feeling unlovable.
 I’ve had to face the things that made me believe that, but having loving people around during my healing sure makes that easier.

 Patty: I would have welcomed a support group like Overcoming Sexual Abuse.
-It’s like opening a book at the library, only the survivors here are able to answer me back.
+It’s like opening a book at the library, only the survivors are here to respond.
 Having the ability to hear so many stories of hope and healing is very empowering to me.
 This is real life and these are real people and I feel honored to be a part of their lives.

-Abuse teaches us that we aren’t enough in ourselves so many survivors falsely assume that we can’t do it on our own.
-The truth is that most survivors of abuse are capable of a lot more than we give ourselves credit for.
+Abuse teaches us we aren’t enough in ourselves so many survivors assume we can’t do it on our own.
+The truth is survivors of abuse are capable of a lot more than we give ourselves credit for.

-There are plenty of people who benefit from therapy and those who might not ever have the courage to face the past without a therapist, so I’m thankful they have a place to go.
+There are many survivors who benefit from therapy and who might not ever have the courage to face the past without a therapist.
+I’m thankful they have a place to go.
 But since that wasn’t an option for me, I’m thankful that I found my own way to heal.